tommai78101/homebrew/README.md

 ### Purpose

-Added an actual floor, and make FPS camera be able to look up/down.
+Implemented touchscreen camera controls.

 Controls:

+* Use touchscreen to look around.
-* Hold L to look around with directional pads.
+* Hold L and use C-Stick to look around.
-* Press any directional pads to move around.
+* Use C-Stick to move around.
 * Hold A to run/move quicker.
+* Press B to reverse Console orientation.
+* Press Start to quit.

 ### Results